geiym/myportfolio/README.txt

 - All APIs must be active and connected to the internet during the demo for live data to appear.
 - The Web3Forms access key is embedded in the JavaScript.
 For production use, consider securing this via a backend proxy.
 - Real payment processing is not implemented; the Hire Me form is a project inquiry simulation only.
+- Tidio messages are managed through the Tidio dashboard.
+An active Tidio account is required for the chat widget to function.